 6. Examine your property agreements.

 7. Look at how you collect data.
 General Data Protection Regulation goes into effect in May.
-You need European consumers' go-ahead for using their data--otherwise, you could face fines as large as four percent of revenues.
+You need European consumers' go-ahead to use their data--otherwise, you could face fines as large as four percent of revenues.

-8. ADA Compliance includes accessibility in both workplace and online.
+8. ADA Compliance includes accessibility in both the workplace and online.

 This course is supported by our Legal Studies program: CBA 400 - Business Ethics